HHS/TANF-app/tdrs-backend/README.md

  $ cf set-env tdp-backend JWT_KEY "$(cat key.pem)"
  ```

-- **For the list of required environment variables please defer to the `.env.local` file
+- **For the list of required environment variables please defer to the `.env.example` file

 5.)
 After this step you will need to bind the application to a Postgres RDS service if it has not been bound already:
 ```bash